leukemia-kispi/HiChIP-Analysis/Coolbox.md

-# Coolbox
+# Coolbox in JupyterNotebook

-To install coolbox clone the source code.
-Enter the Coolbox directory and follow instruction for installation.
+To install coolbox and use it with the Jupyter Notebook web application, clone the source code https://github.com/GangCaoLab/CoolBox.git.
+Enter the Coolbox directory and follow instruction for installation in conda environment.

 ```
 git clone https://github.com/GangCaoLab/CoolBox.git
 cd CoolBox